ga4gh/data-security/AAI/AAIConnectProfile.md

 the client application.
 A token exchange operation is executed by the client, in exchange for a *Passport Token*, a *Work Order Token* (same) - or any other token that may be used downstream to access resources.
 In this example flow, the *Passport Token* is included as authorisation in the POST to a DRS server.
+The token exchange has also specified a known resource server website that will limit the audience of the returned token.

 {% plantuml %}